TundraGreen/Localization-Editor/ReadMe.txt

 Where "local" is a function that queries the localization database using the string "hello_world" and a stored language cookie.

 local might return "Hello World", or "Hola Mundo", or "Hallo Welt".

+2023-11-22
+The Editor has been updated to handle multiple localization databases more smoothly.
+In the original implementation it operated on a single database location and it was up to the user to swap the databases around if there was more than one.

+Now it stores the databases in a Databases folder.
+The Databases folder contains an sqlite file with the localization info.
+There is now a dropdown menu to allow switching between the databases in Databases.
+In addition it is now possible to write all the translations strings to file, with one file for each language.
+This allows use of the localization with out any database calls.
+The user can just point the pages at the appropriate language.
+For US english, include the en_US.php file, for Spanish, the es_MX.php file.
+Each language file contains php define statements for all the prompts.
+A simmple <?php print hello_world ?> will result in "Hello World" or "Hola Mundo" depending on which file has been included.

 System components